prince6265/IQA/Angular IQA/AngularQ&A.md

 - Angular provides client and server communication.
 - It provides support for dependency injection.
 - It provides powerful features like Event Handlers, Animation, etc.
+> StandAlone component:
+- it is a component that does not belong to the any angular Module.
+- it is introduced in angular 14.
+- from angular 17 it is by default a standalone component.
+### Hooks in angular:
+- Hooks are set of methods that are called at different stages of the component lifecycle.
+> **ngOnChanges** :
+- It get triggered when the value of the Input (property) changes.
+- This Hook is particularly useful when a component receives new data from a parent component and need to response to those new changes.
+> **ngOnInit** :
+- It is called once after the component is initialized.
+- this is great place to put initialization logic that you want to be executed only once such as fetching data, setting up variables, or making initial http request (API calls).
+> **ngDoCheck** :
+- it is triggered during every change detection cycle.
+- which make it more powerful than ngOnChanges.
+- Unlike **ngOnChanges**, which only triggers when an input property changes, **ngDoCheck** allows you to monitor and react to any changes in your component's properties.
+> **ngAfterContentInit** :
+- it triggers when any external content is added (Content passed from a parent component) to the component.
+> **ngAfterContentChecked** :
+- whenever we Project any external content in any component angular check the content automatically is there any update or not.
+- then after every time the ngAfterContentChecked will be triggered.
+- we have to use this hooks carefully because this will trigger every time the component is re-rendered.
+> **ngAfterViewInit :**
+- it is called after the components view and its child views are fully initialized. it's like everything is ready i can safely work with it.
+> **ngAfterViewChecked** :
+- it trigger after te angular checks the components view and it child views for changes. this happen whenever angular updates the views which could be due to change in data or user Interaction.
+> **ngOnDestroy** :
+- it is called just before a component or directive is destroyed. this is ideal place to cleanup the resources.
+### pipes:
+- allow it's user to change the format in which data is being displayed on the screen.
+- Pipes are simple function to use in template expressions to accept an input value and return a transformed value.
+- Default pipes in Angular
+    - DatePipe
+    - UpperCasePipe
+    - LowerCasePipe
+    - CurrencyPipe
+    - DecimalPipe
+    - PercentPipe
 ### Angular expressions:
 - Expressions are code snippets that are used to bind application data to HTML elements. usually written in double braces {{Expression}} like javascript.
 ### Templates in Angular: